cherise215/LLM-ECG-Dual-Attention/README.md

     - More code on how to visualize the attention maps can be found in jupyter notebooks:
         - [notebook](multi_modal_heart/tasks/vis_risk_score_attention_maps.ipynb)
         - [pdf for online quick look](multi_modal_heart/tasks/vis_risk_score_attention_maps.pdf)
 - [x] **Robust Risk Prediction**: We stabilize the training with optimized data loader based on [StratifiedBatchSampler](https://github.com/cherise215/LLM-ECG-Dual-Attention/blob/ad2560d0788e854e5fd4d964bcc3840290824671/multi_modal_heart/tasks/train_risk_regression_model_with_recon_task.py#L119).
-This ensures that each batch shares the similar distribution which is important due to the scarse of heart failure event.
+This ensures that each batch shares the similar data distribution.
+This is important due to the scarse of heart failure event.
+Without this, some batches may have zero heart failure event, then there is no way to compute the harzard risk loss.
 We also replace standard dropout with [BatchwiseDropout](https://github.com/cherise215/LLM-ECG-Dual-Attention/blob/ad2560d0788e854e5fd4d964bcc3840290824671/multi_modal_heart/model/custom_layers/fixable_dropout.py#L77C7-L77C23) for risk prediction tasks. `BatchwiseDropout` applies the same feature masking to all subjects within a batch.
 In this way, it ensures a fair comparison between risk scores obtained using masked features from censored and uncensored subjects in a batch.
 - [x] **Reliable Large Language Model Guided Structured Text Embedding Generation**: Utilizes large language models to generate structured text embeddings from ECG reports, effectively handling uncertainty and bilingual data.
 For interested researchers, step-by-step tutorial on how we generate these embeddings can be found at: [toolkits/generate_ptb_scp_with_confidence_embeddings.ipynb](https://github.com/cherise215/LLM-ECG-Dual-Attention/blob/dev/toolkits/generate_ptb_scp_with_confidence_embeddings.ipynb).